sailshq/sails-hook-organics/README.md

 #### Does this use semver?

-Dependency versions are pinned, and all releases of `sails-stdlib` are carefully tested to ensure strict semantic versioning.
+3rd party dependency versions are pinned, and all releases of this package are carefully considered and tested to adhere to semantic versioning.

 #### What does the future hold?

-The roadmap for this library is flexible and we're open to ideas.
+The roadmap for this package is flexible and we're open to ideas.
 The important thing is that we remain relentlessly focused on stability and versatility, while keeping the library relatively lightweight and the usage intuitive.
 Secondary to that, most of the immediate-term improvements we're interested in making are related to performance.